 Sub regional differences

-The Baixo Corgo lies at the western end, closest to Marão mountains, where the rainfall and vineyard yields are the highest.
-This area mainly produces the lighter more early maturing styles of port intended to be drunk relatively young.
-To the east and with a drier climate and lower yields, the Cima Corgo area is the privileged location of many Douro’s finest vineyards and produces more concentrated and long lasting wines.
+The Baixo Corgo lies at the western end of the Douro Valley, closest to the Marão mountains, where the rainfall and vineyard yields are the highest.
+This area mainly produces the lighter earlier maturing styles of port intended to be drunk relatively young.
+To the east of the Douro Valley and with a drier climate and lower yields, the Cima Corgo area is the privileged location of many of the Douro’s finest vineyards and produces more concentrated and long lasting wines.
 The easternmost area, the Douro Superior, is the driest of all and is the source of many of the finest vintage ports and still wines.

 Hundreds of local grape varieties